tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Std_Dev_Risk.md

   ![std_dev.png](Images/std_dev.png)

-* The `std` Pandas function can be used to determine the risk associated with a portfolio or stock.
+* The `std` Pandas function can be used to determine the risk associated with a portfolio/stock.
 Behind the scenes, the `std` function calculates the mean/average, and then it evaluates how far away from the average the input is.
 The function returns a new DataFrame.

   ```python
   # Daily Standard Deviations